Reportable Conduct Scheme

 You can make the above reports from the Report a concern page.

-All reportable concerns must be reported to the Independent Regulator by the leader of the organisation (or their delegate).
-If the person raising the reportable concern reasonably believes the conduct to have occurred, this is enough for it to be reported.
-It is not relevant whether the leader of the organisation also holds that reasonable belief.
+Any suspected reportable conduct must be reported to the Independent Regulator by the leader of the organisation (or their delegate).
+If the person raising the reportable concern reasonably suspects the conduct to have occurred, this is enough for it to be reported.
+It is not relevant whether the leader of the organisation also holds that reasonable suspicion.

 Leaders must also report any reportable conduct concerns about current workers, even if the alleged conduct is historical in nature.